 San Gimignano Tuscany, Italy Travel Guide

 The Historic Centre of The Town of fine towers is the main attraction.
-Walk its cobblestone streets, admire the medieval architecture, and soak in the atmosphere.
+Walk its cobblestone streets, marvel at the medieval architecture, and soak in the atmosphere.
 This designation protects its unique character and appearance.

-The town's skyline, with its remaining medieval towers, is a signature sight of Tuscany.
+The town's skyline, with its remaining medieval towers, is a hallmark sight of Tuscany.

 These squares are ideal for people-watching and soaking in the medieval atmosphere.